Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

   and awareness of topics within the organization facilitates better collaboration and knowledge sharing among teams.

-Managing a small number of Kafka topics may seem manageable at first.
+Managing a small number of Apache Kafka topics may seem manageable at first.
-However, as Kafka usage grows and more applications and teams are added, effective and efficient management can become increasingly challenging.
+However, as Apache Kafka usage grows and more applications and teams are added, effective and efficient management can become increasingly challenging.
 This includes the important task of isolating sensitive topics containing GDPR, HIPAA, or other types of sensitive data.
 It is